NativeScript/docs-v7/docs/hardware/location.md

 This method lets you measure the distance between two locations in meters.

-> Example 4: How to get distance between to too location
+> Example 4: How to get distance between to two location

 {% nativescript %}
 ```JavaScript